saiharshini1207/700759673_ICP_2/README.md

 #Description for the word count Program code:

+In this Python code we uses the "with" statement to process the file.

+1) In this code we uses the two files input.txt contains some words and it will be displayed in the output.txt
+2) It also takes the input in a string and a list will be defined by the split statement it splits each word and appends in to the list.
+3) And then it counts the occurence of each word in that list and prints the output to the output file in a write mode.
+4) Finally, it prints the word and occurence value of the word.

 # Description for the conversion of height from inches to centimeters program code: